 5 Ways to Make Your Home Feel Safe in Times of Crisis

 There are many complications you may face in life – some of them may even make you feel unsafe.
-As the world deals with these unprecedented and complicated times, you may feel challenged by a new level of crisis.
-Restrictions have led to school cancellations, parents having to work from home, and temporary shutdowns of places and events you typically go to “get away from it all.”
-No doubt, it can be unsettling as you work to ensure the family is secure outside your home.
-But here are five ways parents can make home feel like a safe and deeply secure place for you and your family.
+As the world deals with heightened concerns, you may feel unsettled.
+Here are five ways parents can make home feel like a safe and deeply secure place.

 1) Acknowledge the Problem